-If you drive a car, you need car insurance — and not just because it’s the law in every state except New Hampshire and Virginia.
+If you drive a car, you need car insurance — and not just because it’s the law in nearly every state.

 Fortunately, these days, getting car insurance is usually a simple process.
 You can buy car insurance online, over the phone, or even in person — but the easiest way to do so is with a few mouse clicks.